tunein/engineering/qa_bands.md

 * Coordinates and works with offsite QA partners
 * Owns components on their projects or a standalone project
 * Owns small component/area on a few projects or a standalone project
-* Start looking at dashboards,alerts to ensure code performs in non-prod and prod environments
+* Builds and uses dashboards, analytics and alerts to ensure code performs in non-prod and prod environments
 * Maintain release notes

 ### Behaviors
 * You're championing quality throughout your team.
 * Testing is a natural part of your workflow; you feel nervous when we're making changes.
-* You are contributing to best practices/patterns at a quality level (testing practices, risk identification and management etc.) in the interest of producing quality.
+* You are contributing to best practices/patterns at a software level (testing practices, risk identification and management etc.) by collaborating with developers in the interest of producing quality.
 * You are accountable - if your team ships something you own it from inception to production.
 * You are identifying new opportunities to streamline/optimize/improve our workflow, quality techniques, and processes.
 * You are collaborative: you work with other engineers on solutions that cut across teams/technologies.